New CRM integrations: Salesforce & HubSpot

 An abstract bar graph representing the top gift cards.

-But what gift cards do employees and customers prefer?
 There are virtually thousands of options, and it’s difficult to pick one retailer that will satisfy the vast majority of people.

 The basics of gift cards

-Gift cards fall into two formats:
+All gift cards fall into one of two formats: open-loop and closed-loop.

 Physical gift cards versus e-gift cards

-When establishing a program that rewards gift cards, you have a choice to make:
+When you set up an incentive program that rewards with gift cards, you have a choice to make: physical cards or digital cards?

 Digital gift cardsPhysical gift cards

-Ordering and inventoryOrder individually, in bulk or automatically by API; no inventoryBulk shipments provide the best economics for high-quantity orders; must manage and track inventory
+Ordering and inventoryOrder individually, in bulk or automatically by API; no inventoryBuy in bulk for the best value; must manage and track inventory

 Delivery timeInstantaneousDays or weeks by snail mail